ProactiveProgrammers/professional-evaluation-data-abstraction-starter/writing/evaluation.md

 the lowest level of detail.
 For instance, you should start with "Clone a GitHub repository ..." in the context of containing prompt.
-You should go to the end of the learning objective, press enter, and then rank yourself by adding a number from 1 to 5 and then furnish a justification for this ranking.
+You should go to the end of the learning objective, press enter, and then rank yourself by adding a number from 1 to 5 and then give a one-sentence justification for this ranking.

 - Use the [GitHub](https://github.com/) platform and the [Git](https://git-scm.com/) version control system in the following fashion: